rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 vtk_show(renderer, 600, 600)
 ```

 Now this code is a little convoluted so I'll break it down.
-The first **very** important thing to mention is that we do **not** simply use the normals calculated beforeand stored within `normalsCalcSun`.
+The first **very** important thing to mention is that we do **not** simply use the normals calculated beforehand stored within `normalsCalcSun`.
 As you can see in the first lines of the snippet above, we feed those normals to a 'dummy' [`vtkCellCenters`](http://www.vtk.org/doc/nightly/html/classvtkCellCenters.html) called `dummy_cellCenterCalcSun`.
 This forces the glyphs to be placed on the cell-centers of the `sun` mesh.

 Subsequently, we create the glyphs.
-Note that we first create 'arrow', a [`vtkArrowSource`](http://www.vtk.org/doc/nightly/html/classvtkArrowSource.html) object representing a default arrow, which we will use as the 'base' glyph.
+Note that we first create `arrow`, a [`vtkArrowSource`](http://www.vtk.org/doc/nightly/html/classvtkArrowSource.html) object representing a default arrow, which we will use as the 'base' glyph.
 Now this glyph can be any 'source' class, e.g. a cone through the [`vtkConeSource`](http://www.vtk.org/doc/nightly/html/classvtkSphereSource.html) class, a sphere through the [`vtkSphereSource`](http://www.vtk.org/doc/nightly/html/classvtkSphereSource.html) class, etc etc. The only reason I chose an arrow was cause it nicely shows the direction the `sun` rays will follow.

 We then create a new [`vtkGlyph3D`](http://www.vtk.org/doc/nightly/html/classvtkGlyph3D.html) object under `glyphSun`.
 The important thing to note here is the difference between the `SetInputConnection` and `SetSourceConnection` methods.
-The latter just connect to the 'base' glyph, i.e., the `arrow` in our case.
+The latter just connects to the 'source' glyph, i.e., the `arrow` in our case.
 The `SetInputConnection` call is given `dummy_cellCenterCalcSun.GetOutputPort()`, i.e., the normal vectors calculated and then positioned at the cell-centers of the `sun` mesh.

 From there on things are simple, we enforce orientation of the created glyphs to the supplied normal vectors through `SetVectorModeToUseNormal()`, and we provide a 'scale factor' for the base glyphs, which will just uniformly scale the `arrow` and its default size.
 The rest has been shown a thousand times: we create a [`vtkPolyDataMapper`](http://www.vtk.org/doc/nightly/html/classvtkPolyDataMapper.html) to map the create object to graphics primitives and connect to the `glyphSun` output.
 We then create a standard [`vtkActor`](http://www.vtk.org/doc/nightly/html/classvtkActor.html), connect to the aforementioned mapper, and use its `GetProperty()` method to `SetColor(ColorSunGlyphs)`.